Ada Lee: Move to Canada

 Lee continued to perform after moving to Canada in the 1960s, but her appearances on record after this time are few.
-One notable recording featured Lee’s distinctive scat style vocals on a tune called Expo Session 67 by a quintet led by Fred Stone (musician).
+One notable recording featured Lee’s distinctive scat style vocals on a tune called Expo Session 67 by a quintet led by Fred Stone.
 The song was recorded in Toronto in early 1967 and featured in Citerama, a six-minute long experimental film that played at the Man In The Community pavilion at Montreal’s 1967 International and Universal Exposition, better known as Expo 67.
 The song was also released on a soundtrack recording from KL Records.

 In November 1974 Lee recorded vocals for an album by Scottish-born pianist Joel Shulman.
 The record featured Canadian jazz musicians Guido Basso on flugelhorn, Moe Koffman on flute, and Don Thompson on bass and vibes.
 Lee wrote and sang on the record’s title track Nowhere But Here.

 For several decades Lee lived in the community of Peterborough, Ontario, northeast of Toronto, where she had served countless charities in the area and founded the Voices for Life Gospel Choir.
 For her work on stage and television and with the Peterborough Centennial Choir, Lee was honoured with the Governor General’s Award and a plaque on the Pathway of Fame at Peterborough’s Del Crary Park.

 In 2014, she moved to Vancouver, British Columbia to be closer to her daughter.
+Her son, George Lee, is an Ohio-based jazz bassist.